Trusted WordPress tutorials, when you need them most.

 How to Create Custom Single Post Templates in WordPress

-Custom single post templates allow you to use different layouts for your individual blog posts.
-Many WordPress themes come with a few different page templates, and you can also create your own if needed.
+At WPBeginner, we’ve helped many website owners enhance their blogs with unique layouts for individual posts.
+Custom single-post templates allow you to use different designs for your blog posts, giving each one a distinct look.
+Many WordPress themes offer a few page templates, but you can also create your own if needed.

-In this article, we’ll show you how to easily create custom single post templates in WordPress.
-We’ll share multiple methods, so you can choose one that works best for your needs.
+In this article, we’ll show you multiple methods to easily create custom single post templates in WordPress, so you can choose the one that works best for your needs.

 How to Create Custom Single Post Templates in WordPress